conjurdemos/Accelerator-AI-agent-demos/README.md

  - owners: first_name, last_name, address, city, telephone

 You can try to get the model to generate a multi-table join with the prompt:
-- list all pet info in the db including name, type, birthdate and all owner information for each.<br>
+- list all pet info in the db including name, type, birthdate and all owner information for each.

 The self-hosted llama3.2:1b model fails miserably.
 The Claude Sonnet 4 model succeeds impressively.

 #### Procedure